 Aoraki Mt Cook is all about awe-inspiring scenery, so make it the place on your honeymoon or romantic getaway itinerary where you experience mesmerising landscapes from the sky.
 Helicopter tours provide an intimate experience, flying through vast glacier valleys, over iceberg-scattered lakes and landing on snowy peaks.
-The Helicopter Line (see Viator and Tripadvisor for more details) and INFLITE Experiences (Viator/Tripadvisor) both offer exceptional helicopter tours including snow landings with a variety of flight durations to suit your timeframe and budget.
+The Helicopter Line (see Viator, Tripadvisor or KKday for more details) and INFLITE Experiences both offer exceptional helicopter tours including snow landings with a variety of flight durations to suit your timeframe and budget.

 Location: The Helicopter Line – Glentanner Park, approximately 22km (14 miles) from Mt Cook Village.
 INFLITE Experiences – Mt Cook Airport, Mt Cook Road, approximately 5km (3 miles) from Mt Cook Village.

 2. Land on the Tasman Glacier in a Ski Plane, Helicopter or Both (with the Option for a Private Picnic on the Snow)

 INFLITE Experiences also offers a romantic alpine picnic, where you’ll fly up the Tasman Glacier valley via ski plane and land on the Tasman Glacier for a private picnic in the snow.
 Alternatively, their standard ski plane tour is pretty magical.
 Not only that, but it’s the only ski plane experience in New Zealand.
 And for something truly special, combine a ski plane experience with a helicopter flight on the same day on the Ultimate Alpine Combo.